Shrokayman/backend-jr-translation-assessment/readme.md

 - Proper error handling and validation
 - Bonus task completion (password reset, multi-language translation, pagination, unit testing)
 - Efficient use of the chosen tech stack
-- Documentation quality and clarity
+- Clear Documentation or a Postman Collection for testing the endpoints.

 ## **Submission:**